Smoothness of stabilisers in generic characteristic: Abstract

 \section{Abstract}

 Let $R$ be a commutative unital ring.
-Given a finitely-presented affine $R$-group $G$ acting on a finitely-presented $R$-scheme $X$ of finite type, we show that there is a prime $p_0$ so that for any $R$-algebra $k$ which is a field of characteristic $p\geq p_0$, then the centralisers in $G_k$ of all subsets $U\subseteq X(k)$ are smooth.
-We prove this using the Lefschetz principle together with careful application of Gr\"obner basis techniques.
+Given a finitely presented affine $R$-group scheme $G$ acting on a separated scheme $X$ of finite type over $R$, we show that there is a prime $p_0$ such that for any $R$-algebra $k$ which is an algebraically closed field of characteristic $p\geq p_0$, the centraliser in $G_k$ of any closed subscheme of $X_k$ is smooth.
+When $X$ is not necessarily separated we show similarly that for any closed subscheme $Y \subseteq X$ there is a $p_1$ depending on $Y$ such that when $k$ has characteristic $p \geq p_1$ the normaliser of $Y$ in $G_k$ is smooth.
+We prove these results using the Lefschetz principle together with careful application of Gr\"obner basis techniques, and using a suitable notion of the complexity of an action.

+We apply our results to demonstrate that the Kostant-Kirillov-Souriau theorem holds for Lie algebras of algebraic groups in large positive characteristics.
+In particular, every such Lie algebra decomposes as a disjoint union of symplectic varieties, each of which is a coadjoint orbit.